 Despite the mature, conservative look of major designers, a new feeling for casual attire crept onto the scene, as women increasingly began to wear pants, shorts, sportswear, and shoulder-revealing sundresses.

-Historical Context of 1950s Fashion
+Historical Context for 1950s Fashion

 In the 1950s, economic gains created a new consumer-driven society and enabled a family to live quite comfortably on one income.
 Women who had taken factory work during World War II quit or were fired.
 As people strove for a conservative simplicity, the housewife became the feminine ideal of the day.
-Though the suburban lifestyle may seem shallow to some, and restrictive for women, it must be remembered that for twenty years people had been living in fear of poverty, and they had just emerged from the staggering losses of World War II.
+Though the suburban lifestyle may seem shallow to some, and restrictive for women, it must be remembered that for 20 years people had been living in fear of poverty, and they had just emerged from the staggering losses of World War II.

 The New Look